Camp Phoenix (Maine): History

 When Charles bought the McLain building, the land did not come with it.
 This he leased over the next three decades from a succession of owners and by 1937 he had saved up enough money to buy the twenty acres under the camp, preserving it from being merged into Baxter State Park in the coming decades.
 However, locals were not pleased with Charles' chain keeping them away from a public lake.
 By 1942 public pressure forced him to remove his protective barrier, and when people began running motorboats on the lake he retired.
 Arnold ran the camp for another thirteen years, but he sold it in 1955.

 George and Beryl Emerson bought the camp in that transaction.
 They refurbished the shopworn cabins, painted them and the lodge red and dug a lagoon to shelter the motorboats now in use on the lake.
-They sold the camp in 1971 when Baxter State Park became more popular as a public recreation area, drawing in more of the middle classes and ending the era of a camp for chauffer-driven elites.
+They sold the camp in 1971 when Baxter State Park became more popular as a public recreation area, drawing in more of the middle classes and ending the era of a camp for chauffeur-driven elites.
 A series of owners bought and sold the camp during the 1970s and 1980s.
 Charles Daisey's insistence on keeping the lake isolated and protected from modern machinery and restricting fishing to fly fishing only began a tradition that kept the lake such a favorable environment for its native brook trout that the State of Maine found the lake did not need stocking with hatchery fish and recommended maintaining it that way.

 The last owners of the 1980s sold the camp and a group of developers wanted to replace the cabins with condominiums.
 However, the motorized equipment necessary for the construction were too tall and wide to legally travel the roads passing through Baxster State Park, thwarting the plan before it started.
 Instead, the local building regulations committee issued permits for individual seasonal residences.
 An owners' association formed which sought to preserve the quality of the natural environment around the lake.